Workflows Overview

 Edges connect nodes and define the flow of execution.
 Data passes from one node to the next through these connections.Variables

-Workflows use a variable system to pass data between nodes:Node Types
+Workflows use a variable system to pass data between nodes:Variables resolve against node outputs keyed by node id.
+There is no

 Trigger Node